 Currently, there is significant debate about the security and relative advantages/disadvantages of remote ballot delivery, marking, return, and storage.
 Local Election Officials (LEOs) are expected to consider, evaluate, and select solutions that may involve remote electronic voting systems.
-Various organizations such as industry organizations, vendors, as well as other academic institutions, and associations have worked diligently to help educate lawmakers, policy makers, and election officials about the features, benefits, and threats of these methods.
+Various organizations such as the Open-Source Election Technology (OSET) Institute, the Verified Voting Foundation, vendors, as well as other academic institutions, and other associations have worked diligently to help educate lawmakers, policy makers, and election officials about the features, benefits, and risks of these methods.